MYGITACCOUNT-10/GRP-PROJECT/README.md

 # GRP-PROJECT

-Sentiment Analysis on Drug Reviews\n
+**Sentiment Analysis on Drug Reviews**\n
 This project is a comprehensive implementation of Sentiment Analysis applied to drug reviews, aiming to determine user sentiment (positive, negative, or neutral).
 By leveraging a robust machine learning model, LightGBM, it efficiently classifies reviews while providing actionable insights into user satisfaction with various drugs.

-Overview
+**Overview**
 Understanding public sentiment toward drugs is critical for healthcare professionals, pharmaceutical companies, and policymakers.
 This project analyzes a large dataset of drug reviews to:

-Identify user sentiment trends.
+**Identify user sentiment trends**
 Highlight the most common concerns or praises.
 Support decision-making in drug development, marketing, and patient care.

-Key Features
+**Key Features**
 Extensive Dataset:

 The project utilizes a Kaggle drug review dataset with 161,218 reviews.